estimate implies a judgment, considered or casual, that precedes or takes the place of actual measuring or counting or testing out.

 officials are trying to assess the damage

-Examples of assess in a Sentence
+Examples of rate in a Sentence

-These examples are programmatically compiled from various online sources to illustrate current usage of the word 'assess.'
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'rate.'
 Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
 Send us feedback about these examples.